dddotcom/tinder/README.md

 ## User Stories
 1. Joshua is interested in dating, but he feels like when he puts his pictures online people judge him.
 He wants a way to connect with potential partners through anonymized dating.
 1. Catrina is a cat, looking for a dog to be her best friend.
 She only knows other cats, and her life has been kind of stale lately and she's looking to spice things up.
-1. Spike, a social butterfly, has always wanted to meet new potential partners and other pets to get along with.
+1. Scooby is a dog always traveling the country with his family.
+Part of an older generation, Scooby needs an app allows him to connect with potential partners along his travels

 ## Node Modules used
 * express